-Simple Mail Transfer Protocol (SMTP) is an Internet standard for routing messages between email servers.
-When you send an email, today, your client connects to an SMTP server and sends the message.
+Simple Mail Transfer Protocol (SMTP) is an Internet standard for routing messages between e-mail servers.
+When you send an e-mail, your client connects to an SMTP server and sends the message.
 The SMTP server, after receiving the message from you, attempts to figure out how to deliver the message to the distant email server.
-If the message is being kept locally (i.e. the recipient is on the same server as where you delivered the message) then the message is filed for delivery when the recipient queries the server.
+If the message is being kept locally (e.g. the recipient is on the same server as where you delivered the message) then the message is filed for delivery when the recipient queries the server.

-An often-used SMTP program is postfix.
-It requires a little configuration but basically "just works".
-Postfix will handle receipt of mail and delivery to the mailserver where your recipient is without further action from the user.
+An often-used SMTP program is Postfix.
+It requires a little configuration but basically just works out of the box.
+Postfix will handle receipt of mail and delivery to the mail server where your recipient is without further action from the user.

 POP3 and IMAP

 Post Office Protocol version 3 (POP3) and Internet Message Access Protocol (IMAP) are on the message delivery side of the house.
-These are the protocols that allow a user to query the email server for mail.
+These are the protocols that allow a user to query the e-mail server for messages.

 POP3 basically forces a user to collect their mail and then delete it from the server.
 By doing so, once downloaded, the user has the only copy of the message and the server is freed of the responsibility (and storage space) for handling the message.

 IMAP, on the other hand, allows the user to download a copy of the message but, until deleted, the message remains on the server.
-This allows the user to utilize multiple clients, with sorting into folders, and have that organization synchronized among all the user's client software.
+This allows the user to utilize multiple computers and, be able to sort their messages into folders and have that organization synchronize among all the user’s computers.

 Dovecot handles delivery of messages to clients using POP3 and IMAP.
-Again, the software requires a bit of configuration but generally just works.
+Again, the software requires a bit of configuration but generally just works out of the box.

 Apache’s http server, commonly known as httpd, is very easy to setup and use.
 Once installed, the server looks for files in your web folder (/var/www/html) and waits for a request from a client.

-OwnCloud is a suite of client-server software that creates a file hosting service and also allows management and sharing of calendar information, contacts, and more.
-Because it's far more efficient to share files using the http protocol, compared to email, and because files can be managed and synchronized among many computers through shares, using OwnCloud to manage files is far superior than using email.
+Nextcloud is a suite of client-server software that creates a file hosting service and also allows management and sharing of calendar information, contacts, and more.
+Because it’s far more efficient to share files using the http protocol, compared to email, and because files can be managed and synchronized among many computers through shares, using Nextcloud to manage files is far superior than using email for the same tasks.

 Voice Communications (VoIP)